top of page

 What Is Social Anxiety Disorder?

 While most people can relate to the experience of feeling some level of social anxiety in their life (often centered around events such as a first date or a job interview), this fear is usually relatively manageable and it fades when the situation has ended.
-For some people, however, this is not the case.
-When social anxiety becomes extreme, it may extend into many (if not all) areas of life, be overwhelming, and cause the person great distress.
-When fear over social situations and interactions reaches this level, that is when one might receive a diagnosis of social anxiety disorder.

 While I am not a big proponent of labels and diagnoses, it can be helpful to explore some of the signs and symptoms of them in order to provide greater context and understanding for what a person may be going through.
 That is what I hope to do in this post, but please don't get stuck on trying to determine whether you fit into any specific categories or diagnostic criteria.
 I want to assure you that whether or not you have received a formal diagnosis of social anxiety, or whether your fears make a major or minor impact on your life, you absolutely deserve support and understanding.
 You deserve relief from your anxiety!!

-So what is social anxiety disorder?
+So, what is social anxiety disorder?

 • Persistent fear of social situations, largely centered around being judged or negatively evaluated in some way